GhostofGoes/getmac/README.md

     * Same as Linux

 # Caveats & Known issues
+Please report any problems by opening a issue on GitHub!

 ## Caveats
 * Depending on the platform, there could be a performance detriment, due to heavy usage of regular expressions.
-* **Platform test coverage is imperfect**.
-If you're having issues, then it might very well be you're using a platform I haven't been able to test.
-If that's the case, keep calm, open a GitHub issue, and I'd be more than happy to help.
-Testing is only on a few platforms (Ubuntu 14+, Windows 10, Windows Server 2012R2), so your mileage will vary.
-Please report any problems by opening a issue on GitHub!
+* Platform test coverage is imperfect.
+If you're having issues, then you might be using a platform I haven't been able to test.
+Keep calm, open a GitHub issue, and I'd be more than happy to help.
+* Older Python versions (2.5/3.3 and older) are not officially supported.
+If you're running these, all is not lost!
+Simply copy/paste `getmac.py` into your codebase and make the neccesary edits to be compatible with your version and distribution of Python.

 ## Known Issues
 * Hostnames for IPv6 devices are not yet supported.
-* Windows: the "default" of selecting the default route interface for the platform currently attempts to use `Ethernet` as the default, not the actual default.
+* Windows: the "default" of selecting the default route interface only works effectively if `network_request` is enabled.
+Otherwise, `Ethernet` as the default.
+* There is are currently no automated tests for Python 2.6, which means there is a much higher potential for regressions.
+Open an issue if you encounter any.

 # Contributing
 Contributers are more than welcome!